Doraemonzzz/CS294-158-SP24-DeepUL-Notes/scripts/README.md

 </details>

 <details><summary>CelebA 64</summary>

+Following [this link](https://stackoverflow.com/questions/70896841/error-downloading-celeba-dataset-using-torchvision) to download CelebA images  to the path `$DATA_DIR/celeba_org`, as there are some bugs when using torchvision to download the data.
 Run the following commands to download the CelebA images and store them in an LMDB dataset:

 ```shell script